FoodTruckTrackR34/back-end/README.md

 - `truckName` is now a property of all trucks, but it may be null, to preserve the integrity of existing data.

+- Menus section added above

+## Notable recent changes and additions, 2/4/2021, ~7:15 PM:
+- There is now no longer a unique constraint for the `truckImage` url string

+- `departureTime` has been renamed to `departureTimeString` and now accepts a string

-- menus section added above
+- Truck Ratings section added above